matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ## Plugin names

 Plugin names are now limited to 60 characters.
-If your plugin name is longer then 60 characters then you will need to rename it.
+If your plugin name is longer than 60 characters then you will need to rename it.

 ### Deprecations